-- 1. The Tribe or the State may seek in a court of competent jurisdiction prior to engaging in the Dispute Resolution procedures set forth above, provisional or ancillary remedies, including preliminary injunctive relief, or permanent injunctive relief. - A violation of any provision in this Compact shall be subject to the jurisdiction of the United States District Court, pursuant to Section 11(d)(7)(A)(ii) of the Act.
-A willful failure to abide by or implement a final, nonappealable arbitration decision issued pursuant to Section XXII.E, above, shall constitute a violation of the Compact. - 28.
-Section XXIII of the Compact is amended as follows:
+- 1. The Tribe or the State may seek in a court of competent jurisdiction prior to engaging in the Dispute Resolution procedures set forth above, provisional or ancillary remedies, including preliminary injunctive relief, or permanent injunctive relief. - 2.
+A violation of any provision in this Compact shall be subject to the jurisdiction of the United States District Court, pursuant to \$11(d)(7)(A)(ii) of the Act.
+A willful failure to abide by or implement a final, non-appealable arbitration decision issued pursuant to Section XXII.E, above, shall constitute a violation of the Compact.

+28. Section XXIII of the Compact is deleted in its entirety and replaced as follows: